Troubleshooting HTTP Error 500

 HTTP error 500: The server encountered an unexpected condition which prevented it from fulfilling the request.

-While that doesn’t sound like much for pointing us in the right direction, it’s more helpful than you think.
+While that doesn’t look like much to point us in the right direction, it’s more helpful than you think.
 It tells us what errors are not happening.

-So where can we get more information about what IS going on?
-The Error Log.
+So where can we get more information about what IS actually going on with the site?
+For that, we'll want to check the Error Log.

 You’ll want to scroll to the bottom where the most recent errors are kept.
 Here are two different versions of examples that you might see: